10 Styling Tips From Fashion Month That Will Elevate Your Outfits

 Fashion Month Styling Hack: Opera Gloves

-According to the autumn/winter 2024 shows, a pair of opera gloves could add the perfect amount of spice to your next spring fit.
-Alejandra Alonso Rojas paired long-sleeve knits with white gloves, while Stine Goya styled dark gloves with colourful printed dresses, and both Khaite and Badgley Mischka styled gloves for their more traditionally formal looks.
+According to the fall/winter 2024 shows, a pair of opera gloves could add the perfect amount of spice to your next spring fit.
+Alejandra Alonso Rojas paired long-sleeve knits with white gloves, while Stine Goya styled dark gloves with colorful printed dresses, and both Khaite and Badgley Mischka styled gloves for their more traditionally formal looks.

 Fashion Month Styling Hack: Print Clashing

-Mixing prints may feel daunting, but several designers encouraged the clash at their autumn/winter 2024 shows.
-Whether it was double-floral fits by Libertine or Ulla Johnson, Molly Goddard’s polka dots and colour blocks, or Phillip Lim’s combined splatter and animal prints, the verdict on prints is in: more is more.
+Mixing prints may feel daunting, but several designers encouraged the clash at their fall/winter 2024 shows.
+Whether it was double-floral fits by Libertine or Ulla Johnson, Molly Goddard’s polka dots and color blocks, or Phillip Lim’s combined splatter and animal prints, the verdict on prints is in: more is more.

 Fashion Month Styling Hack: Brown & Blue

 An age-old myth once told us we should never wear brown with black, and because of this, brown and blue often feels just as forbidden.
-We hate to break it to you, but these rules are extremely made up.
-Thanks to designers like Jason Wu and Emilia Wickstead, who effortlessly paired these two colours on their autumn/winter runways, a brown-and-blue revolution might just be upon us.
+We hate to break it to you, but these rules are made up.
+Thanks to designers like Jason Wu and Emilia Wickstead, who effortlessly paired these two colors on their fall/winter runways, a brown-and-blue revolution might just be upon us.

 AdvertisementADVERTISEMENT